stephanGarland/packer-proxmox-templates/README.md

 This is forked from [Christian Wagner's work](https://github.com/chriswayg/packer-proxmox-templates).

 ### Limitations
-Only the debian10-amd64 role has been modified.
+Only the debian10-amd64 and debian11-amd64 roles have been modified.
 If you want to use another one, either use the upstream, or submit a PR.
+Also, the build scripts aren't necessarily backwards compatible with the debian10 template.
+It will probably work if you select a different release requirement (<2.0.0).

 ### Prerequisites